People who have certain chronic health conditions or other risk factors should get vaccinated against pneumococcal disease.

 • Alcoholism

-Adults age 19-64 years with any of the conditions listed above and all adults age 65 years and older who did not previously receive a pneumococcal conjugate vaccine or whose vaccination history is unknown should receive 1 dose of pneumococcal conjugate vaccine (PCV21, PCV20, or PCV15).
+Adults age 19-64 years with risk factors and all adults age 65 years and older who did not previously receive a pneumococcal conjugate vaccine or whose vaccination history is unknown should receive 1 dose of pneumococcal conjugate vaccine (PCV21, PCV20, or PCV15).

 When PCV15 is used, it should be followed by a dose of PPSV23.
-Patients should consult with their healthcare team about the vaccine timing that is right for their situation.
+Patients should talk with a healthcare professional about appropriate vaccination based on their situation.

-CDC offers additional guidance for adults who previously received either PPSV23 only and for those who received the PCV13 conjugate vaccine.
+CDC offers additional guidance for adults who previously received either PPSV23 only or those who received the PCV13 conjugate vaccine.

 Source: Centers for Disease Control and Prevention